-Any coach or athlete knows the difference between a “workout” and a “training session.”
+Most coaches and athletes know the difference between a “workout” and a “training session.”
 A workout is an isolated bout of exercise, not directed toward a long-term performance goal.
 A training session, on the other hand, is much more.
-It is carefully planned, from exercise selection to volume and loading, and designed specifically for your sport.
-It is focused on the long-term goal of peaking your body for optimal performance during the in-season, and the short-term goals at different stages of the year-long sport season.
-The training session does not stand alone, a one-off workout, but instead has a designated and deliberate purpose within the training week, month, season, and year.
-Volt Athletics does not create workouts—we design entire programs, comprised of individual training sessions focused on your performance goals.
+Every aspect of a training session, from exercise selection to volume and loading, is carefully planned and designed specifically for your sport.
+It is focused both on the long-term goal of peaking your body for optimal performance during the competitive season, and on the short-term goals at different stages of the year-long training calendar.
+The training session does not stand alone as a one-off workout, but instead has a designated and deliberate purpose within the training week, month, season, and year.
+Volt does not create workouts—we design entire 12-month-long programs, comprised of individual training sessions focused on your performance goals.

-The goal of this post is to provide some clarity and additional information about the different components in the Volt calendar.
+The goal of this article is to provide some clarity and additional information about the different components in the Volt calendar.
 If you are a current Volt user, this should shed some light on the philosophy behind our periodized programming.
-And if you are a prospective Volt user, this will give you a good idea of what you can expect from our year-long, sport-specific programs.
+And if you are a prospective Volt user, this will give you a good idea of what you can expect from your customized, year-long, sport-specific programs.

 The most important (and arguably most ancient—see Milo of Croton of the 6th Century) feature in any good strength and conditioning program is progressive overload.
 The concept is simple: the human body is really, really good at adapting.
 If you never change the volume or loading in your training plan, you will stop seeing adaptations.
-This change does not always mean an increase—for example, from a Hypertrophy block to a Strength Capacity block, the work volume decreases as the load increases.
-And from any block to an Unload block (more on this below), both the volume and load decrease to allow the body a calculated respite from progressive stress.
+This change does not always mean an increase—for example, moving from a Hypertrophy block into a Strength Capacity block, your work volume decreases as the loads increase.
+And moving from any block into an Unload block (more on this below), both the volume and load decrease to allow your body a calculated respite from progressive stress.

 Volt progressively increases the intensity through every set of a single workout, every workout in a given training week, every week within a block, and every block within a phase.
 This intentional overload, if followed correctly, will result in maximum physiological readiness at just the right time in your season.
 It is crucial to be at your physical peak at the most competitive point in your season—and that is precisely what a progressively overloaded program is designed to create.

-The General Physical Preparedness (GPP) Block is geared for novice or detrained athletes.
-If you have never lifted weights before, or if you are an experienced athlete coming off an inactive post-season, GPP is the block you will start training on.
-This block is designed to help you build broad-range capacity within a variety of central movement patterns and develop a better understanding of how your body moves—and how well it doesn’t.
-Moving through the GPP Block will give you a clearer idea of where your strengths and weaknesses are; where your mobility is restricted, which movements are the hardest for your body to perform with perfect form, etc. This information can help guide you toward suitable workout primers and finishers that fit your needs.
-Heavily reliant on bodyweight movements, the GPP Block will help you build the coordination, proprioception, and mobility necessary for loaded movements introduced in later blocks.
-Coach Jace calls GPP the “amuse bouche,” the appetizer of the Volt calendar year.
+The Foundation block (formerly called General Physical Preparedness) is geared toward novice or detrained athletes.
+If you have never lifted weights before, or if you are an experienced athlete coming off an inactive post-season, Foundation is the block you will start training on.
+This block is designed to help you build broad-range work capacity within a variety of central movement patterns and develop a better understanding of how your body moves (and maybe how well it doesn’t).
+Moving through the Foundation block will give you a clearer idea of where your strengths and weaknesses are—where your mobility is restricted, which movements are the hardest for your body to perform with correct technique, etc. This information can help guide you toward suitable workout primers and finishers that fit your needs.
+Heavily reliant on bodyweight movements, the Foundation block will help you build the coordination, proprioception, and mobility necessary for loaded movements introduced in later blocks.
+Coach Jace calls Foundation the “amuse bouche,” the appetizer of the Volt calendar year.

-Hypertrophy builds on the movement patterns established during GPP, adding load to increase the physiological demand on the body.
-This block is designed to help build new lean muscle tissue while increasing neuromuscular efficiency and your body’s capacity to gain strength.
-Adding moderate loading to the good movement patterns cemented during GPP, while keeping the volume of work high, the Hypertrophy Block allows athletes to learn how to start recruiting more muscle fibers in compound movements.
+Hypertrophy builds on the movement patterns established during Foundation, adding load to increase the physiological demand on the body.
+This block is designed to help you build new lean muscle tissue while increasing neuromuscular efficiency and your body’s capacity to gain strength.
+Adding moderate loading to the good movement patterns cemented during Foundation, while keeping the volume of work high, the Hypertrophy block allows athletes to learn how to start recruiting more muscle fibers in compound movements.
 Reps stay in the 8-12 range to maximize muscle fiber growth without mitigating gains in strength by moving into higher-repetition muscular endurance protocols.